 The main challenge with a portobello pizza base is preventing sogginess.
 Mushrooms contain quite a bit of liquid, and the last thing you want is for them to release the liquid into your lovely pizza!
 Here are my tips for preventing sogginess:

-- Wipe clean, don't wash the mushrooms.
+- Wipe the mushrooms clean, don't wash them.
 If you wash them, they can absorb too much water.

 - Remove the gills.
 They tend to release quite a bit of water.